 In the NFL, the chronology of a line usually looks something like this:

-- Lookahead lines close as Sunday's games kick off
+• Lookahead lines close as that week's Sunday games kick off

-- Lines take shape Tuesday through Sunday morning
+• Lines take shape Tuesday through Sunday morning as limits increase

-And because bettors tend to remember game results in such a binary and rigid way, crowd-sourced narratives tend to echo loudly in the lead up to the following week and books can make anticipatory adjustments between the closing of lookahead lines and reopening of that line during game-week to help cushion anticipated liabilities.
+And because bettors tend to remember these game results in such a binary and rigid way, crowd-sourced narratives tend to echo loudly in the lead up to the following week.
+Because of this, books can make anticipatory adjustments between the closing of lookahead lines and the reopening of those lines during the actual week of those games to help cushion anticipated liabilities.

-But those teams went a combined 31-22 against the spread last year, good for a 58.5% cover rate - a rate most bettors would dream of hitting.
-These market inefficiencies caused by the discrepancies between the actual and perceived merit of teams provide an opportunity for more savvy bettors.
+Yet going against these anecdotal common sentiments would have netted you a 30-17 record against the spread, good for a 64% cover rate that bettors fantasize about even remotely coming close to.
+It's these types of market inefficiencies caused by the discrepancies between the actual and perceived merit of teams that provide an opportunity for more savvy bettors.
 Reading the market and anticipating moves can help bettors time the market better and make more winning bets.

 To help illustrate this, pro sports bettor Adam Chernoff of “The Simple Handicap” podcast sat down to discuss how he uses market shifts — from lookahead to reopen and reopen to close — to identify potential value: